The silly season is approaching and that means making sure your staff and your business are sorted for the holidays.

-What are your Christmas holiday opening hours?
+Update your holiday opening hours.

 The first decision you’ll need to make is whether to shut down completely over the Christmas and New Year break, or to run on a skeleton crew.